Manuscripts

 Opposite Day At The Castle

-A sorcerer has declared that it’s Opposite Day.
-That means everything is opposite.
+A sorcerer declared that it’s Opposite Day.
+That means everything happens the opposite way.
 For example: this is a dull book without humor, silly rhymes, or opposites.
 And no castles either!

 400 words, rhyme.